yonasuriv/Bifrost/README.md

 ## About
-Bifrost Link 🔗 is an application written mainly in [Shell](https://en.wikipedia.org/wiki/Shell_script) and delivered as a single executable. to automate Penetration Testing Tasks.
+Bifrost Link 🔗 is an application written mainly in [Shell](https://en.wikipedia.org/wiki/Shell_script) and delivered as a single executable.

 The approach of this project is to make the Penetration Testing work more efficient by Autimation and to also be used as a Training Tool for various platforms such as [HackTheBox](https://www.hackthebox.com/), [TryHackMe](https://tryhackme.com/) and other Playgrounds as well as for the preparation for various certifications related to cybersecurity.